Get A Better Mortgage Rate Quote

-There's new federal regulation which has slowed down the process; banks have furloughed employees in advance of rising rates; and, borrowers are, in general, less prepared for the mortgage underwriting process.
+There’s new federal regulation which has slowed down the process; banks have furloughed employees in anticipation of higher rates; and, borrowers are, in general, less prepared for the mortgage underwriting process.

 All it takes to close a loan faster is some basic preparation.
-The work you do upfront can save you on your mortgage rate, and on your next 30 years of mortgage payments.Click to see today's rates (Jun 1st, 2016)
+The work you do upfront can save you on your mortgage rate, and on your next 30 years of mortgage payments.Verify your new rate (Mar 24th, 2019)

 When you apply for a mortgage, among the first steps your lender will take is a full review of your history managing credit.

 And, unfortunately, nearly 1-in-4 credit reports contain errors of some kind.

 Some credit report errors are minor (i.e. a closed account is marked “open”), however, some are major.
 For example, a doctor’s bill may have gone into collection that was actually paid-on-time, but misfiled by the physician’s office.